 - Will you feel restless in a classroom when you could be climbing Machu Picchu, recovering from a big night out in Buenos Aires or exploring Salar de Uyuni?

 Volunteering is another activity that puts you in contact with locals.
 Done correctly, it can enable you to leave a positive footprint behind.
 Apart from being a learning experience, you can also use your trip as a way of giving back to the world.
-Volunteering opportunities exist throughout South America through language schools and specialized voluntary organizations.
+Volunteering opportunities exist throughout South America through language schools and specialised voluntary organisations.
 Possibilities range from working with children in La Paz to protecting animals in the Amazon.
 Farming cooperatives often accept help and you can live and work in a South American village.
 The question is -how far off the beaten track do you want to get?

 *Note: the South American Explorers’ Club keeps a comprehensive list of volunteering opportunities